 The amount of time between the time the case is created and the time of the most recent resolution.
 This calculates on cases resolved during the time period specified in your report, no matter when they were created.

-Every impression a customer has of an organization.
+Every impression a customer has of an organisation.
 Touchpoints take place via advertising, product use, email, website, social media, and more.
 The sum of all touchpoints creates the customer experience.

 The process of systematically trying to get to the root cause of an issue in order to solve it.